We're hiring experienced account executives.

 Maria Cornelius, who joined Moxley Carmichael in 2013, is a longtime communications professional with extensive experience as a writer and editor across various media, including digital, video and print.

 Maria also is an accomplished sportswriter with bylines in local, regional and national media and continues to write in that arena.
 She wrote the award-winning book, “The Final Season: The Perseverance of Pat Summitt,” which was published by The University of Tennessee Press and chronicles the last season of the legendary Lady Vols basketball coach.
 Boosted by promotion by Moxley Carmichael, the book sold 4,000 copies in the first five days after release.

-Maria is a member of the Society of Professional Journalists (SPJ); U.S. Basketball Writers Association; Association for Women in Sports Media; and WBCA.
-She has served on the board of the East Tennessee SPJ chapter since 2016 and joined the Women’s Basketball Hall of Fame board in 2020.
+Maria is a member of the Society of Professional Journalists (SPJ), a board member since 2016 and is now serving as president of the East Tennessee SPJ chapter for two year-long terms effective Sept.
+1, 2021.
+She also is a member of the U.S. Basketball Writers Association; Association for Women in Sports Media; and WBCA.
+She joined the Women’s Basketball Hall of Fame board of governors in 2020 and is chair of the fundraising and development committee.
 Maria, a breast cancer survivor, also serves as a committee member in Knoxville for Making Strides Against Breast Cancer to help coordinate the annual walk.
 In 2019, she was presented with Making Strides’ Ashley Slagle Roback Courage of the Heart Award for her service.